 The Climate Change Solutions Graduate Certificate Program was developed in partnership between CLaSP and the School for Environment and Sustainability (SEAS), and is designed for students already enrolled in a graduate degree program at the University of Michigan.
 Master’s or doctoral students from any field, CoE, SEAS, LSA and the professional schools, are welcome to apply.

-If you have any questions about the Climate Change Solutions Graduate Certificate Certificate Program, including application and completion requirements, please email CLaSP Student Services.
+If you have any questions about the Climate Change Solutions Graduate Certificate Certificate Program, including application and completion requirements, please email our Student Services Office.